tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Hamming Distance

 Hamming distance is the number of characters that differ between two
-Tema: strings.
+Tema: cadenas.
 To illustrate: String1: "abcbba" String2: "abcbda" Hamming
 Distance: 1 - "b" vs. "d" is the only difference.
 Create a function that computes the hamming distance between two strings.